What is PKI? The Ultimate Guide to Public Key Infrastructure

 Follow these best practices for PKI success:

-The Root CA is the main anchor of trust in a PKI and should never be compromised.
-An Intermediate CA can be established under an organization’s central CA and then separated based on geographical locations, departments, etc. The Root CA would remain separate and well-guarded, maintaining trust throughout.
-An Intermediate CA can segregate users/devices based on roles, locations, departments, and third-party-issued certificates to simplify policy enforcement.
-Intermediate CAs can integrate with Identity Providers (IdPs) and Mobile Device Management (MDM) to validate user identity before certificate issuance and revoke certificates for devices as they become uncompliant, enforcing context-based device trust in a network.
+• Use an Intermediate CA for certificate issuance: The Root CA is the main anchor of trust in a PKI and should never be compromised.
+An Intermediate CA can be established under an organization’s central CA and then separated based on geographical locations, departments, etc., so the Root CA can remain separate and well-guarded.

-A PKI should maintain an audit trail for all certificates issued, renewed, revoked, and stored in the network.
+• Perform regular audits and compliance checks: A PKI should maintain an audit trail for all certificates issued, renewed, revoked, and stored in the network.
 Security teams should regularly monitor these logs to respond quickly to incidents and detect unusual activities.
-If any unusual incident is detected, an automated alert should be set up to alert and prevent further access.
+If any unusual incident is detected, an automated alert should be set up to notify security and prevent further access.

-By integrating PKI with IdPs and MDMs, organizations can use EAP-TLS to strengthen security and link users and devices to certificate-based authentication for identity and access management (IAM) tools.
-An IAM system allows administrators to automate certificate issuance, revocation, and renewal as users or devices are added or removed from an organization.
+• Integrate PKI with identity and access management (IAM) tools: By integrating PKI with IdPs and MDMs, organizations can use EAP-TLS to strengthen security and link users and devices to certificate-based authentication for identity and access management tools.

-The private key is the central pillar of a PKI security framework.
-Organization should ensure that the secure keys, i.e., the root and intermediate keys, never leave the hardware security module.
-All keys must be generated with the HSM to avoid exposure during creation.
-Any key stored in an HSM should be used solely for cryptographic functions, such as developing new keys, signing, and decryption.
+• Protect private keys using hardware security modules (HSMs): Organizations should ensure that the secure root and intermediate keys never leave the hardware security module.
 There should be limited access and restrictions on viewing and exporting cryptographic keys.

-The physical installation of a PKI to existing infrastructure is a common method of deployment.
-It involves the setup and configuration of all the PKI components, as well as ongoing maintenance and a requirement to store it in a secure area to protect against a physical breach.
+On-premises PKI deployment involves the setup and configuration of all the PKI components as well as ongoing maintenance and a requirement to store it in a secure area to protect against physical breaches.

 Maintaining strong security around the PKI is of utmost importance.
 If private keys or the Root CA are compromised, every certificate would be at risk and need to be replaced and the organization would be highly susceptible to data theft.
 The term for responding to such an event is disaster recovery, and restoring a local PKI can be an intensive process.

-A cloud PKI also has strong scalability, so as an organization grows, the PKI can easily grow with it.
-The costs over the lifetime of a cloud PKI are significantly lower than the costs of a local PKI because there’s no need for on-premise installation or security.
+A cloud PKI also has strong scalability, so as the organization grows, the PKI can easily grow with it.
+The costs over the lifetime of a cloud PKI are significantly lower than the costs of a local PKI because there’s no need for on-premises installation or security.

 A managed PKI provides straightforward solutions to many problems and inefficiencies faced by all organizations with unsecured wireless networks.
 Network admins never have to manually configure each device for certificates, and they can easily monitor network activity, investigate connection issues, and revoke certificates when they are no longer needed.